TIBCOSoftware/snappydata/docs/quickstart.md

 ```

 <a id="Start Benchmark"></a>
-##20X Faster than Spark 2.0 Caching
+##20X Faster than Spark 2.0
 Here we walk you through a simple benchmark to compare SnappyData to Spark 2.0 performance.
 We load millions of rows into a cached Spark DataFrame, run some analytic queries measuring its performance and then, repeat the same using SnappyData's column table.

- <Note> Note: It is recommended that you should have at least 4GB of RAM reserved for this test.</Note>
+ <Note> Note: It is recommended that you should have at least 4GB of RAM reserved for this test. </Note>

 **Start the Spark Shell using any of the options mentioned below:**